SFU-Archives/digital-transfer/procedures/standard-archives/03-validation.md

 <img align="right" width="300" src="../../screenshots/03-validation-checklist.png">

 Use the [Validation checklist](../../downloads/checklist-validation.pdf) with the information you have gathered thus far to determine whether or not to accept the transfer for ingest.
-- The checklist applies various tests to the transfer and suggests the actions you should take in the event of a fail.
+- The checklist identifies various tests to apply to the transfer, and it suggests the actions you should take in the event of a fail.
 - Not all (in fact very few) "fails" require you to reject a transfer outright; instead, they point to issues that may need further analysis or follow-up for clarification with the producer.

-If you do reject the transfer, always follow up with the producer contact to explain why and what their options are.
-Update the Accession record created in [step 2.2 above](02-transfer.md#22-create-an-accession-record).
+If you do reject the transfer:
-- Change the Accession `Status` to "Rejected".
+- Follow up with the producer contact to explain why and what their options are.
-- Use the `General note` field to explain the rationale for rejection.
+- Update the Accession record ([step 2.2](02-transfer.md#22-create-an-accession-record)); change `Status` to "Rejected" and use the `General note` field to explain the rationale for rejection.

 <br clear="all"/>

-## 3.7 Edit / save the transfer package
+## 3.7 Edit and re-save the transfer package
 <img align="right" width="400" src="../../screenshots/03-edit-bag.png">

 If you accept the transfer ("validates successfully"), use Bagger to review / edit the metadata supplied by the producer and to add validation metadata to the transfer package.
 This means saving it as a new package.